Application and approval of qualifications

 Application processing time

-We are currently processing the applications that we received in November 2019.
+Currently we are processing applications received in November 2021.